karmaniverous/stan/.stan/system/stan.todo.md

   - Keep only a short “Completed (recent)” list (e.g., last 3–5 items or last 2 weeks).
 Prune older entries during routine updates.
   - Rely on Git history for the long‑term record of completed work.
-  - When a completed item establishes a durable policy, promote that policy to stan.project.md and remove it from “Completed”.
+  - When a completed item establishes a durable policy, capture that policy here (project prompt) and remove it from “Completed”.

 Near-term exploration